framely/community/docs/guide/pingpong.md

 ## Build

-To cover a range of user needs, chatbot typically offers conversational interface to a collection of the services via [Intent](../guide/concepts.md#intents).
+Chatbot is essentially just a set of [intents](/guide/concepts.md#intents) and its dependency.
+An intent offers conversational interface to some functionality, typically as part of some [services](/guide/concepts.md#services).
 In conversation layer, the intent represents what a user wants, is typically expressed by full sentences or verb phrases in user utterances.

 When you create a chatbot, the following **Default Intents** are created automatically for you, and you can modify them as desired.